-Severance and related costs represent cash to be paid to employees being terminated under the program.
-Asset write-downs identified as part of the restructuring program, principally related to equipment, represent non-cash charges required to reduce the carrying value of the assets to be disposed of to net realizable value.
+Severance and related costs represent cash paid or to be paid to employees being terminated under the program.
+Asset write-downs identified as part of the restructuring program, principally related to equipment, represent non-cash charges required to reduce the carrying value of the assets to be disposed of to net realizable value as of the planned date of disposal.

-At the end of the quarter, four plant closures had commenced and approximately 300 employees had left the Company.
-The Company expects to complete the restructuring program in the year 2000.
+Six plant closures had been initiated, five of which had been completed, by the end of the first quarter 2000 and approximately 1,030 employees had left the Company.
+The Company expects to complete the restructuring program in 2000.